Why Can't We Shake Religion?

 We are trying to define the indefinable.
 And that hurts.

-In fact, it may well be the reason for almost every human endeavour.
+In fact, it may well be the reason for almost every human endeavor.
 The shear uncomfortably with our rather bizarre predicament here, or as Camus proposed, the Absurd.

 So, what do we do in the face of the unknown and unknowable?

 We cling to anything we can.
 We make stories and create mythologies, rules, and moral and social codes.
-We create civilisation, and out of this vacuum, we create religion.
+We create civilization, and out of this vacuum, we create religion.

 It's like navigating in the darkness through a stranger's house to piss at night.
 We use faith to ground us in a world where we are bookended by two ineffable mysteries: life and death.